stevenviola/MegaMailMan/README.md

 ### jQuery

 The Interface has several options that repeat, such as the To, CC, and BCC, and by using [jQuery](http://jquery.com/), I can easily clone the DOM elements for these so the user can add and remove recipients when filling out the form.
 I am also using a [jQuery validation plugin](http://jqueryvalidation.org/) to validate the form fields that are required.

+## TODO

+There were some things that had to be left out from this project due to time constraints and for simplicity sake.

+- OAuth Security on the API
+    - The API needs security in order not to be a method for bad people to use for sending spam.
+The added benefit with adding OAuth is being able to keep track of the users e-mails for retrieval in the future.

+- Get listing of sent e-mails
+    - Coupled with the OAuth Security, this feature would allow the logged in user to get a list of e-mails only they sent.
+You would only get e-mails you sent, and not ones that other users have sent

+- Handling webhook callbacks from services
+    - Documented in the API for the services used, there are webhooks that the service can send if the e-mail was bounced back, or successfully delivered.
+Originally, this was planned to handle the async callbacks from the services in order to update the state of the email stored in the datastore

+## Credit

+All code was written by Steven Viola.

+E-mail services provided by SendGrid, MailGun, and Mandrill.